openai/spinningup/docs/user/installation.rst

 .. admonition:: You Should Know

     Many examples and benchmarks in Spinning Up refer to RL environments that use the `MuJoCo`_ physics engine.
-MuJoCo is a proprietary software that requires a license, which is free to trial and free for students, but otherwise is not free.
-As a result, installing it is optional, but because of its importance to the research community---it is the de facto standard for benchmarking deep RL algorithms in continuous control---it is preferred.
+MuJoCo is a software `made freely available by DeepMind`_.

     Don't worry if you decide not to install MuJoCo, though.
-You can definitely get started in RL by running RL algorithms on the `Classic Control`_ and `Box2d`_ environments in Gym, which are totally free to use.
+You can definitely get started in RL by running RL algorithms on the `Classic Control`_ and `Box2d`_ environments in Gym, which are also totally free to use.

 .. [#] It looks like at least one person has figured out `a workaround for running on Windows`_.
 If you try another way and succeed, please let us know how you did it!